travetto/test-plugin/README.md

-# travetto-test-plugin README
+# travetto-test-plugin

-This plugin integrates with the travetto frameweork's testing module, to provide realtime feedback of tests in the UI.
+This plugin integrates with the travetto frameweork's testing module, to provide realtime feedback of tests in the editor.

 ## Features

-TODO
+* Realtime feedback in test files
+  - Run all tests on file load
+  - Run individual tests on file save (depending on current line)
+* The ability to debug any test (Ctrl-Shift-T)
+  - Will automaticallly add/remove a break point at the current line, and run the test in debug

 ## Requirements

-This plugin only works with the testing module provided by the travetto framework.
+This plugin only works with the `@travetto/test`, in files with `@Suite()` declarations.

 ## Known Issues